x0k/mk/README.md

 - The segment defined by a label (and optional targets) that satisfies this regular expression `^[A-Za-z][0-9A-Za-z_-]*:(.*)$` and by the presence of equal indentation `^([ \t]+)` on the subsequent lines.

-  By default segment is not defined.
+  By default segment is not defined, all segments use `all` as the target.

 - The end of a segment is determined by indentation changes or the end of the file.
 - If segment is not defined for a line, the line will be added to each segment defined below.